andrew/ultimate-awesome/README.md

 - [awesome-ocr](https://github.com/ChanChiChoi/awesome-ocr) - Papers about ocr.
 - [awesome-backbone](https://github.com/sadcitizen/awesome-backbone) - A list of resources for backbone.js.
 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
-- [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.
 - [awesome-financial-nlp](https://github.com/icoxfog417/awesome-financial-nlp) - Researches for Natural Language Processing for Financial Domain.
 - [awesome-azure](https://github.com/kristofferandreasen/awesome-azure) - A Curated List of Azure Resources.
 The list provides you with enough resources to get a full overview of the services in Azure and get started with cloud computing.
 - [awesome-raspberry-pi](https://github.com/blackout314/awesome-raspberry-pi) - Curated list of projects with raspberry pi.